computations/SunStar/doc/writeup.md

 Additionally, we can attempt to infer the stability of the species tree produced by STAR by varying the weights and reporting the different trees that come out of the tree creation step.
-This is the primary goal of \SunStar.
+This is the primary goal of
+\texttt{SunStar}.

 \texttt{SunStar}
 -------------------------------------------------------------------------------